thoughtbomber/Programming-excercises/README.md

 Third Try!

 I am editing the README file.
-Adding some more details about the project description.
+Adding some more details about the project description.1